 - You throw out all the perishable food in the fridge

-- You make sure all the garage dorrs are locked doors and your cars security arlam is armed.
+- You make sure all the garage doors are locked doors and your car’s security alarm is armed.

 - You go through your luggage one more time just to make sure you have not forgotten to pack anything.

-- You double and triple check that you your airplane tickets to make sure you have them.
+- You double and triple check your airline tickets to make sure you have them.

 - You wash the dirty dishes and put them away

-- You even manged to get a couple of loads of laundry washed, dried folded and put away!
+- You even managed to get a couple of loads of laundry washed, dried folded and put away!

 Stage 4 OCD: It’s now 15 minutes before the cab is supposed to arrive to take you to the airport.
-You finally resign yourself to that fact that if you have missed or forgotten anything it’s to late for you to do anything about it.
-So you decide take these few minutes to sit down and try and relax a before the cab shows up.
-As you sit there waiting you suddenly realize that you haven’t been this productive or efficient working around the house and that it hasn’t look the clean and tidy since the last time you took a holiday.
+You finally resign yourself to that fact that if you have missed or forgotten anything it’s too late for you to do anything about it.
+So you decide to take these few minutes to sit down and try and relax before the cab shows up.
+As you sit there waiting you suddenly realize that you haven’t been this productive or efficient working around the house and that it hasn’t looked clean and tidy since the last time you took a holiday.
 The cab finally arrives… 20 minutes late!
-Not worry though, everything begins flowing smoothly again once you finally hit the road.
-You have that badly wanted and needed time you wanted and needed for to relax and rejuvenation, before you had to return home again…
+Not to worry though, everything begins flowing smoothly again once you finally hit the road.
+You have that badly wanted and needed time you wanted and needed for to relax and rejuvenate, before you had to return home again…

-Stage 5 OCD: The getting your self ready for return trip home puts you through Stages 1 through 4 again before you find yourself safely on the way home again…
+Stage 5 OCD: Getting yourself ready for the return trip home puts you through Stages 1 through 4 again before you find yourself safely on the way home again…

 Bill Macquis – ‘LIFE’ adventurer, explorer and pioneer